gavinlyonsrepo/RpiMotorLib/Documentation/DRV8833_DC.md

 -------------------------------------------
-The file rpi_dc_lib.py contains code for this component It consists of a class called DRV8833NmDc and five methods The five functions is called:
+The file rpi_dc_lib.py contains code for this component It consists of a class called DRV8833NmDc and five methods The five methods are called:
 1. forward = Drive motor forward,  passed one argument = duty cycle %
 2. backward = drive motor backward,  passed one argument = duty cycle %
 3. stop = stop motor, passed one argument = duty cycle %